targodan/ffgopeg/README.md

 ## Contribute

 If you get any errors using this library or some functions are missing please open an issue and/or fork, branch and file a pull request.
+Please only file pull requests on the develop branch.
+This project losely followes the (git-flow)[http://danielkummer.github.io/git-flow-cheatsheet/] workflow.

+After opening the pull request travis ci should start compiling and testing it.
+I won't react to your pull request untill travis *successfully* builds the request.
+If travis errors just add commits to your fork that will fix it.
+Travis will then rebuild the request.
+If your git history becomes messy by wildly trying to fix the build, please do a `git rebase -i HEAD~n` (with n as number of commits) and clean up your history.

 Also I could use some help with these things:
 If anyone has a good idea how to test the bindings I would be glad to hear it!